stffrd/partypack/README.md

 Partypack is, again, just a scaffolding for your project.
 At its core it includes a few minimal things:

- - Development config file
+ - Development config file (for Webpack)
- - Production config file
+ - Production config file (also for Webpack)
  - Babel Compiler (in case you're feeling extra ES6-esque or using React)
- - Winning enthusiasm
+ - Winning enthusiasm (You gotta bring that one, buddy)

 ## How do I work this crazy thing?